MrLuit/CensorRadar/README.md

 ### Offline

-If you want to use the website locally, keep in mind that offline AJAX requests are not allowed.
-If you want to change the domains.json you need to find a different way to get the domains.json through local filesystem.
+If you want to use the website locally, just [download](https://github.com/MrLuit/CensorRadar/archive/master.zip) the website and open the index.html in one of the compatible browsers.
+Keep in mind that offline AJAX requests are not allowed so if you want to change the domains.json you need to find a different way to get the domains.json through local filesystem.

 ## How does it work